Interstate 90 in Minnesota: Route description

 I-90 enters the state from South Dakota near Beaver Creek.
 This part of Minnesota has flat to gently rolling terrain and is the beginnings of Corn Belt farmland.
 The flat terrain is often subject to blowing and drifting snow in colder months, and the western portions of the highway are closed multiple times each winter.

 Rock County, where I-90 enters Minnesota, is one of the only counties in the state lacking a natural lake.
-The change from semiarid to a wetter climate happens slowly moving eastbound on I-90 through southern Minnesota.
 The route passes through the cities of Luverne, Adrian, Worthington, Jackson, Fairmont, and Blue Earth.
 I-90 has an interchange with I-35 at Albert Lea.

 East of the city of Austin, I-90 changes direction slightly and heads toward Rochester, and the route enters a much more hilly landscape.
 This is the Driftless Area of southeast Minnesota.
 Unlike the rest of the state, where the most recent glaciations left terrain that is either flat or rolling under a deposit of glacial till, this area escaped the most recent glaciation.
 The bedrock to the top of the I-90 road cuts is noticeable at this point.
 The other notable feature of this area are deep, steep valleys cut by water that poured through this area as the ice cap melted.

 I-90 drops into the scenic Mississippi River valley just west of Dresbach.
 The carriageways split apart as they descend, and they rejoin west of the junction with US Highway 61 (US 61).
 I-90 then parallels the Mississippi River before turning east and crossing the Dresbach Bridge over the river into Wisconsin.

 I-90 is atypical in that, just across the Minnesota–Wisconsin state line, (immediately west of the community of Dakota) the median is wide enough that farms exist between the road beds.

 Legally, the Minnesota section of I-90 is defined as unmarked Legislative Route 391 in the Minnesota Statutes.
 I-90 is not marked with this legislative number along the actual highway.

+Transit

+Jefferson Lines provides intercity bus service along the I-90 corridor from Albert Lea to the South Dakota state line, serving five cities.